Communication: We strive to share information and ideas in an open, consistent, and effective manner.

 In order to thrive in the workplace, it is important to understand the expectations for your job.
 The university provides a several programs to promote success in the workplace and continual development.
 The following sections provide information on general university procedures as well as important approaches to help you achieve success.

 Regular staff members are subject to an Introductory Employment Period.
 The Introductory Employment Period (IEP) is the first 180 calendar days of employment following hire, transfer, or promotion into a regular staff position (including research staff).
 During this period, staff performance is evaluated.
-The supervisor conducts an Introductory Performance Review (DOC) prior to the 180th day of employment in the new position.
+The manager conducts an Introductory Performance Review (DOC) prior to the 180th day of employment in the new position.
 Read additional information regarding the Introductory Employment Period.

 Employees covered by a collective bargaining agreement should refer to that document; its provisions supersede these policies if there is a specific conflict.

 The university's performance evaluation program is designed to support continual work improvement by providing periodic appraisals of your performance.
-The evaluation process is intended to encourage constructive dialogue between you and your supervisor about your past work performance and to develop strategies to enhance or improve your future work performance.
+The evaluation process is intended to encourage constructive dialogue between you and your manager about your past work performance and to develop strategies to enhance or improve your future work performance.
 The evaluation process focuses on such areas of your performance as customer service, job skills and knowledge, productivity, teamwork, work habits, and overall performance, as they apply to your position.
 Goal setting and coaching, feedback and recognition, self-assessment, professional development and periodic supervisory check-ins over the course of a review period are key to the process.

 Additional performance criteria such as communication skills, problem-solving and analytical skills, and supervisory skills are included for employees in exempt and managerial/supervisory classifications.

 Performance evaluations are conducted upon completion of your introductory employment period and annually as part of a fiscal year or academic year cycle.
-Supervisors may provide additional performance feedback, either orally or in writing, at other times in an effort to provide appropriate information to you about your work performance or introductory status.
+Managers may provide additional performance feedback, either orally or in writing, at other times in an effort to provide appropriate information to you about your work performance or introductory status.

-Your supervisor uses your annual performance evaluation as a factor in recommending your rate/salary increase, if any, through the provisions of a merit-based Salary Review Program.
+Your manager uses your annual performance evaluation as a factor in recommending your rate/salary increase, if any, through the provisions of a merit-based Salary Review Program.
 The completed performance evaluation form becomes part of your official employment record maintained by Human Resources.

 While at work, staff members are expected to follow the guidance, policies and practices of the university, their department, and their particular position.
 A violation of policies, practices or guidance may result in disciplinary action, up to and including termination.